Polonnaruwa: History

 Polonnaruwa was first established as a military post by the Sinhalese kingdom.
-And, it was renamed Jananathamangalam by the Chola dynasty after their successful invasion of the country in the 10th century.
-Under this period systematic destruction of the Buddhist civilisation took place in the northern plains of Sri Lanka.
+It was renamed Jananathamangalam by the Chola dynasty after their successful invasion of the country in the 10th century.
 Raja Raja Chola I built Vanavan Mahadevisvaram, a Shiva temple at Polonnaruwa named after his queen, which presently is known as Siva Devale.
-The temple among other contained Ganesha and Parvati statues of bronze. north and central parts of Sri Lanka was under this period ruled under Rajendra Chola I directly as a Chola province.
-However, following the year 1070 AD ended the Chola rule in the island, and Polonnaruwa was captured by Vijayabahu I of Polonnaruwa also known as Vijayabahu the great.
+The temple among other contained Ganesha and Parvati statues of bronze.
+During this period, the northern and central regions of Sri Lanka were directly governed as a Chola province under Rajendra Chola I. However, after 1070 AD, Chola rule on the island came to an end, and Polonnaruwa was captured by Vijayabahu I of Polonnaruwa, also known as Vijayabahu the Great.

 Starting from Mahanagakula on the south of the Walawe river, Vijayabahu dispatched three armies to attack Polonnaruwa from three fronts.
 One army was sent along the western shore of the country to the port of Mahathittha to deal with any reinforcements arriving from South India.
 Afterwards, part of this army moved towards Polonnaruwa and attacked from the northwest.
 A second army was sent from the east across Magama to attack Polonnaruwa from the east.
 The third and main force advanced across the country, led by the king.
-Surrounded by these three armies, Polonnaruwa was besieged for seven months before king Vijayabahu’s forces entered the city.
-In 1070, Vijayabahu became the ruler of Polonnaruwa.
+Surrounded by these three armies, Polonnaruwa was besieged for seven months before king Vijayabahu I's forces entered the city.
+In 1070, Vijayabahu I became the ruler of Polonnaruwa.
 At that time Sri Lanka was known as Thambapanni.

-Trade and agriculture flourished under the patronage of the famous grandson of King Vijayabahu I of Polonnaruwa, king Prakramabahu the Great, who was so adamant that no drop of water falling from the heavens was to be wasted and each was to be used toward the development of the land.
-Hence, irrigation systems that are far superior to those of the Anuradhapura Age were constructed during Parakramabahu's reign – systems which to this day supply the water necessary for paddy cultivation during the scorching dry season in the east of the country.
+Trade and agriculture flourished under the patronage of King Parakramabahu the Great, the renowned grandson of Vijayabahu I of Polonnaruwa, who insisted that not a single drop of water falling from the heavens should go to waste, ensuring that every drop contributed to the development of the land.
+Hence, irrigation systems that are far superior to those of the Anuradhapura period were constructed during Parakramabahu I's reign – systems which to this day supply the water necessary for paddy cultivation during the scorching dry season in the east of the country.
 The greatest of these systems is the Parakrama Samudra or the Sea of Parakrama which was also used as a large sea-going ship anchorage via the Mahaweli River.
-The Kingdom of Polonnaruwa was completely self-sufficient during King Parakramabahu's reign.
+The Kingdom of Polonnaruwa was completely self-sufficient during King Parakramabahu I's reign.

 With the exception of his immediate successor, Nissankamalla I, the other monarchs of Polonnaruwa were not as strong-willed and were prone to picking fights within their own court.
 They also went on to form more matrimonial alliances with stronger South Indian kingdoms until these matrimonial links superseded the local royal lineage.
-This prompted an invasion by the Aryacakravarti dynasty warlord Kalinga Magha in 1214, which saw the complete destruction of the metropolises of Anuradhapura and Polonnaruwa by burning.
+This prompted an invasion by the Aryacakravarti dynasty warlord Kalinga Magha in 1214, which resulted in the complete destruction of the metropolises of Anuradhapura and Polonnaruwa by fire..